CARE International: 1957–1975: Transition into broader development work

-With a broadened geographic focus came a broadened approach as CARE began to expand beyond its original food distribution program.
+With a broadened geographic focus came a broadened approach, as CARE began to expand beyond its original food distribution program.
 In order to reflect these new broader aims, in 1959 CARE changed the meaning of its acronym a second time, becoming the "Cooperative for American Relief Everywhere".

 Reflecting this broadened scope, CARE became involved in 1961 with President John F. Kennedy's establishment of the Peace Corps.
 CARE was tasked with selecting and training the first group of volunteers, who would later be deployed to development projects in Colombia.
 The Peace Corps assumed greater control over the training of Peace Corps Volunteers in subsequent missions, but CARE continued to provide country directors to the Peace Corps until CARE-Peace Corps joint projects ended in 1967.

-In 1962 CARE merged with and absorbed the medical aid organization MEDICO, which it had been working closely with for several years previously.
-The merger considerably increased CARE's capacity to deliver health programming including trained medical personnel and medical supplies.
+In 1962, CARE merged with and absorbed the medical aid organization MEDICO, with which it had previously worked closely.
+The merger considerably increased CARE's capacity to deliver health programs, including trained medical personnel and supplies.

-During this transition the original CARE Package was phased out.
-The last food package was delivered in 1967 and the last tools package in 1968.
+During this transition, the original CARE Package was phased out.
+The last food package was delivered in 1967, and the last tools package in 1968.
 Over 100 million CARE Packages had been delivered worldwide since the first shipment to France.
-Although 1968 marked the official "retirement" of the CARE Package the format would occasionally be used again, for example in CARE's relief to the republics of the former Soviet Union and to survivors of the Bosnian War.
-The concept was also revived in 2011 as an online campaign encouraging donors to fill a "virtual CARE Package" with food aid and services such as education and healthcare.
+Although 1968 marked the official "retirement" of the CARE Package, the format would occasionally be used again, for example, in CARE's relief to the republics of the former Soviet Union and to survivors of the Bosnian War.
+The concept was also revived in 2011 as an online campaign encouraging donors to fill a "virtual CARE Package" with food aid and services, such as education and healthcare.

-1967 also marked CARE's first partnership agreement with a government: for the construction of schools in Honduras.
-Partnership agreements with governments led programmes to become country-wide rather than targeted only to a few communities.
-CARE's programmes during this era focused largely on the construction of schools and nutrition centres, and the continued distribution of food.
-Nutrition centres in particular would become one of CARE's major areas of concentration, linking with school feeding programs and nutrition education aimed at new mothers.
+1967 also marked CARE's first partnership agreement with a government for the construction of schools in Honduras.
+Partnership agreements with governments led CARE's missions to become country-wide rather than targeted to specific communities.
+During this era, missions focused largely on the construction of schools and the continued distribution of food.
+In particular, nutrition centers would become one of CARE's major areas of concentration, supporting school feeding programs and nutrition education for new mothers.

-In 1975 CARE implemented a multi-year planning system, again allowing programmes to become both broader and deeper in scope.
-Projects became increasingly multi-faceted, providing for example not only health education but also access to clean water and an agricultural program to improve nutrition.
-The multi-year planning system also increased the scope for country-wide projects and partnerships with local governments.
-A 1977 project for example provided for the construction of over 200 pre-schools and kindergartens throughout Chile over several years, jointly funded by CARE and the Chilean Ministry of Education.
+In 1975, CARE implemented a multi-year planning system, allowing its programs to become both broader and deeper in scope.
+Projects became increasingly multi-faceted, providing, for example, access to clean water and an agricultural program to improve nutrition, as well as health education.
+A 1977 project provided for the construction of over 200 pre-schools and kindergartens throughout Chile over several years, jointly funded by CARE and the Chilean Ministry of Education.